-A good PM has in depth knowledge of the legislation and the market, as well as the ability to negotiate on behalf of landlord without emotion, while working towards a win win situation for all parties.
+A good PM has in depth knowledge of the legislation and the market, as well as the ability to negotiate on behalf of owner without emotion, while working towards a win win situation for all parties.

 What sets Marshall White property managers apart from the rest?

 The PM’s at MW are experienced in all facets of PM while specialising in their geographical area.
 They are career PMs who love to excel and deliver a customer and client experience second to none, therefore providing our clients with ease of mind.

 What does the idea of home mean to you?
 What makes a good home?
 What do you look for?
 What are your tips for making a property feel like a home?

 I love homes that are full of the personality of the family.
 You can feel it as soon as you walk in.
 They are not presenting a sterile environment but one that is full of warmth.

 Tell us a little bit about your own home and the area that you live in and what makes it special to you?
 What are your favourite local cafes or stores?